kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 What is needed next is an application that reads the Kafka topic of Change Data Events from MySQL and writes those into EventStoreDB.

 Sample code can be found in the Python directory.
-The k_to_es_stream_per_row.py program code reads messages from the Kafka topic and transforms them into events in EventStoreDB.
+The kafka_reader_ESDB_writer.oy program code reads messages from the Kafka topic and transforms them into events in EventStoreDB.

 A quick summary of the code: